shortpatti/aboutme/_docs/kb-article-samples.md

   - ux writing
   - tech writing
   - how-tos
 description: Knowledgebase articles solve issues with products or services.
 Customers should not be left to decipher highly technical content.
 Plus, they don't have the time to shift through mountains of information.
-My approach to writing knowledgebase articles is by focusing on a specific problem/solution in mind.
+My approach to writing knowledgebase articles is by focusing on a specific problem/solution and the audience.
 ---

 # KB Article Sample